Neurogenetics Curriculum

 4. D.Bilateral caudate and putamen T2 hyperintensity — suggesting Leigh syndrome or mitochondrial disease

 The MCP sign — bilateral T2/FLAIR hyperintensity in the middle cerebellar peduncles — is the radiological hallmark of Fragile X-associated tremor/ataxia syndrome (FXTAS).
 This man's clinical presentation (progressive tremor, ataxia, executive dysfunction, neuropathy) and family history (grandson with ID and autism, likely Fragile X full mutation through the daughter who is an obligate premutation carrier) are classic for FXTAS.
-FXTAS is caused by RNA toxicity from the FMR1 premutation (55-200 CGG repeats) — a fundamentally different mechanism from Fragile X Syndrome (full mutation, gene silencing, FMRP absence).
+FXTAS is caused by RNA toxicity from the FMR1 premutation (55-200 CGG repeats) — a fundamentally different mechanism from Fragile X syndrome (full mutation, gene silencing, FMRP absence).

-5. A 10-year-old girl with Rett Syndrome (confirmed MECP2 pathogenic variant) is in the plateau phase (Stage III).
+5. A 10-year-old girl with Rett syndrome (confirmed MECP2 pathogenic variant) is in the plateau phase (Stage III).
 Her family asks about trofinetide, which was recently FDA-approved.
 Which statement best describes this therapy?

 1. A.Trofinetide is a gene replacement therapy that restores MECP2 expression to normal physiological levels in neurons